Donaim/proviral-pres1/slides.md

 # Second lab presentor

-- Programmer, focusing on MiCall and Proviral pipelines
+- Programmer, focusing on <br> MiCall and Proviral pipelines
 - Contributor to free software projects
 - Blogger at https://vau.place
 - Specialize in programming languages